Skip to content

 npm run dev

-Check it out!
+If you check it out in the browser!
 You’re up and running!

 • .cursor # Cursor rules